FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: FarSkip-Collective Framework

 \subsection{Distilling existing models with the FarSkip-Collective Framework}

-The FarSkip-Collective method modifies the architecture connectivity without changing the model's parameter layout making it possible to use an existing checkpoint with FarSkip-Collective connectivity using the same main kernels and with relatively few modifications to the model's definition.
-In Fig.~\ref{fig:sensitivity}, we demonstrate this by loading the original Qwen-3-30B MoE model checkpoint into models with various numbers of FarSkip-Collective layers activated and evaluate its performance on different benchmarks.
-We observe that as we increase the number of converted layers, the model performance degrades considerably and the model achieves random baseline accuracy on MMLU and 0\% on HumanEval+ when all layers are converted.
-This is unsurprising, since we pass different input activations than the ones the model was trained with, leading to out-of-distribution outputs.
+The FarSkip-Collective method modifies the architecture connectivity without changing the model's parameter layout or dense compute operations, making it possible to execute an existing checkpoint with FarSkip-Collective connectivity using the same kernels with relatively few modifications to the model definition.
+In Fig.~\ref{fig:sensitivity}, we give a simple demonstration of this by loading the original Qwen-3-30B MoE model checkpoint into models with various numbers of FarSkip-Collective layers activated and evaluate its performance on different benchmarks.
+Without re-training, we observe that as we increase the number of converted layers, the model performance degrades considerably, and the model achieves random baseline accuracy on MMLU and 0\% on HumanEval+ when fully converted.
+This is unsurprising, as we pass different input activations than the ones the model was trained with, leading to out-of-distribution outputs.